tfemby/RPI_USB_Gadgets/README.md

 ## UVC Gadget (Webcam)

-### TODO: Write this section and clean up the UVC gadget script
+### TODO: Write this section

-The webcam gadget gadget utilises a udev rule to load the corresponding systemd-service after the kernel has loaded the necessary camera modules.
+The webcam gadget gadget utilises a udev rule to load the corresponding systemd service after the kernel has loaded the camera modules.